EbiEga/ega-metadata-schema/docs/releases/README.md

 ![Release GitHub Diagram](images/Release_github_diagram.svg)

 The above diagram represents a simplified example of how the branches are managed in GitHub for a release to be done.
+In case it is needed to modify any of the above schemas, please refer to [this comment](https://www.ebi.ac.uk/panda/jira/browse/EE-2412?focusedId=423652&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-423652).
+Only EGA members have access to it.

 ## Version Manifest
 To keep track of which JSON schema versions are included in each release version of the EGA Metadata Schemas project, a manifest ([``version_manifest.json``](./version_manifest.json)) is maintained in this same directory.
 This file lists the schema versions included in each release, along with other relevant metadata of the releases.